jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 Provided Files
 ==============

-Incomplete Digital files are provided for the questions.
-These files contain tests, a resizable designated space for building circuits, and labelled inputs, outputs, and other components.
+Incomplete Digital, hex and esap files are provided for the questions.

 :download:`These files can be downloaded from here. <assignment_4-dig_files.zip>`

-Uncompress this folder and open the files within Digital.
+Uncompress this folder and open the files as necessary.
 Each question specifies which of the file to work in.